-RedTech is a business and technology publication and platform created by multicultural professionals especially for the international radio broadcast and digital audio industries.
-Providing daily online news updates, RedTech also publishes a weekly newsletter sent to a database of more than 15,000 targeted readers; a bimonthly print publication (plus a digital flipbook of each issue); and dedicated digital guides, covering industry-pertinent topics and tech trends.
+RedTech is a business and technology publication and platform created by international professionals especially for the global radio broadcast and digital audio industries.
+Providing daily online news updates, RedTech also publishes a weekly newsletter sent to a database of more than 20,000 targeted readers; a bimonthly print publication (plus a digital flipbook of each issue); and dedicated digital guides, covering industry-pertinent topics and tech trends.

 The purpose of RedTech is to serve as a platform of exchange and education, as well as to facilitate business by bringing buyers and sellers together.
 We cover the latest developments impacting the radio and audio sector worldwide and circulate to executives who manage and operate radio stations, networks, sales houses, audio/music production companies, and audio libraries.

 RedTech’s audience ranges from those who are seeking detailed technical and product information to those who are interested in learning about monetization and strategic trends.
 In addition, we cover topics related to programming, imaging, advertising sales and podcasting.